 Sarah has interned with the International Criminal Court, the International Bar Association (ICC & ICL Programme Office and the Legal Policy and Research Unit), and the International Court of Justice.
 She also serves as a freelance open source researcher and trainer, and has previously volunteered with the Cameroon Database of Atrocities and Bellingcat.
 At the University of Essex, she has been involved with the Digital Verification Unit and previously served as a Research Officer for the Human Rights, Big Data and Technology Project.
 During her visiting stay at Berkeley, Sarah was involved with the development of practitioner's guides for evaluating open source evidence at international courts and human rights bodies.
 Sarah is also a Research Assistant for the UKRI-funded project on Artificial Intelligence (AI) and Human Rights at Queen Mary University of London, and Deputy Managing Editor of the international legal blog Opinio Juris.
 In February 2023, Sarah convened the well-received Symposium on Fairness, Equality and Diversity in Open Source Investigations with Opinio Juris, and co-convened its Third Annual Symposium on International Law and Pop Culture.

-Why Seeing Should Not Always Be Believing: Considerations Regarding the Use of Digital Reconstruction Technology in International Law (Oxford Journal of International Criminal Justice, Special Issue on New Technologies and the Investigation of International Crimes, 3 July 2021)
+Why Seeing Should Not Always Be Believing: Considerations Regarding the Use of Digital Reconstruction Technology in International Law (Journal of International Criminal Justice, Special Issue on New Technologies and the Investigation of International Crimes, 3 July 2021)